 |Certificates of Deposit|| ||$1000 for all terms|

-The First State Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The First State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+The First State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+The First State Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The First State Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+The First State Bank's CD rates are fair compared to the national average.Back to Overview

 Find a The First State Bank Near Me

-The First State Bank has 10 locations across the U.S.Back to Overview
+The First State Bank has 10 physical branches across the U.S.Back to Overview